as595/phys60441/lecture/main.md

 $$\phi(l,m,w).$$

+The phase screen for a specific $w$-value is shown across a field-of-view in the below figure, with a random distribution of radio source positions indicated as dots.

 <center><img src="{{site.baseurl}}/lecture/figures/phasescreen.png" width="400" height="400" /></center>

 * See [Cornwell, Golap & Bhatnagar - EVLA Memo 67](https://library.nrao.edu/public/memos/evla/EVLAM_67.pdf).

-Effectively every visibility with a different $w$-value sees a different sky.
+The effect is that every visibility with a different $w$-value sees a different sky.
 And, since the $w$-value changes as a function of time, the measured sky is time-variable.

 Consequently, if we ignore the $w$-term and do a 2d Fourier transform then we will see image distortions.